What is an equipment maintenance log?

 Project logs track the company’s current projects.
 Similar to maintenance schedule logs, they help organizations look at ongoing work and expected completion timelines.
 Project logs may include maintenance schedule logs, as well as projects from other departments.
 They also cover completed projects.

-Maintenance activities are invaluable to maximizing an asset’s life span.
+Maintenance activities are invaluable in maximizing an asset’s life span.
 To help make sure that maintenance tasks are done diligently, records in the form of maintenance logs need to be created and updated.

 By keeping maintenance activities well-documented, the whole organization is kept up to speed on the status of an asset.
 Being aware of the current condition of the assets is a step towards improving the overall plant performance and ensuring safe working conditions.